neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-cities-of-the-world.md

    </details>
    &nbsp;

 6. Finally, let's work on the individual city pages.
 Inside the `cities` directory, create a file called `[slug].js`.
-For now, just display and `h1` saying `City!!` inside.
-Navigate in the browser to `http://localhost:3000/cities/tokyo` and see if you see `City!!`
+For now, just display a simple placeholder `h1` saying "City!!".
+Navigate in the browser to `http://localhost:3000/cities/tokyo` and see if you can see "City!!".

    <details>
        <summary>🙈 Hint</summary>